PamPayne/austria/austria-explanations-en.md

 The new paragraph 3 clarifies that all records relevant to tax law must be available in Germany at all times.
 This is indispensable because an official chain of supervision within the meaning of subsection (2), even under ideal conditions, leads to a loss of time that can have decisive negative effects in tax law proceedings.

-The phrase "to be kept ready for retrieval" is intended to take into account the fact that online gambling may be organised with the help of servers that are not located in Germany.
+The phrase "**to be kept ready for retrieval**" is intended to take into account the fact that online gambling may be organised with the help of servers that are not located in Germany.
 In this case, at least comprehensive access to the records kept on these servers must be guaranteed at all times.

 #### Re para.
 4: